1955 Le Mans disaster: Before the crash

 There was great anticipation for the 1955 24 Hours of Le Mans, as Ferrari, Jaguar, and Mercedes-Benz had all won the race previously and all three automakers had arrived with new and improved cars.
-The Ferraris, current champions at the time, were very fast but fragile and prone to mechanical failure.
-Jaguar concentrated their racing almost exclusively on Le Mans and had a very experienced driver lineup including Formula 1 (F1) Ferrari driver Mike Hawthorn.
+The Ferraris, current champions at the time, were known to be fast but fragile and prone to mechanical failure.
+Jaguar concentrated their racing almost exclusively on Le Mans and had an experienced driver lineup including Formula 1 Ferrari driver Mike Hawthorn.

-After conquering F1, Mercedes-Benz had debuted its new 300 SLR in that year's World Sportscar Championship, including a record-setting win at the Mille Miglia for Stirling Moss.
+After gaining success in F1, Mercedes-Benz had debuted its new 300 SLR in that year's World Sportscar Championship, including a record-setting win at the Mille Miglia for Stirling Moss.
 The 300 SLR featured a body made of an ultra-lightweight magnesium alloy called Elektron.
 The car lacked the more effective state-of-the-art disc brakes featured on the rival Jaguar D-Type, instead incorporating inboard drum brakes and a large air brake behind the driver that could be raised to increase drag and slow the car.

 Mercedes team manager Alfred Neubauer assembled a multinational team for the race: pairing his two best drivers Juan Manuel Fangio and Stirling Moss in the lead car, 1952 race winner Karl Kling with Frenchman André Simon (both also in the current F1 team), and American John Fitch with one of the elder statesmen of French motor racing, Pierre Levegh.
 It had been Levegh's unprecedented solo drive in the 1952 race that failed in the last hour, which allowed Mercedes-Benz their first Le Mans victory.

 Aside from two layout changes to make the circuit shorter, the Circuit de la Sarthe was largely unaltered since the inception of the race in 1923, when top speeds of cars were typically in the region of 100 km/h.
 By 1955, top speeds for the leading cars were over 270 km/h.
-That said, the circuit had been resurfaced and widened after the Second World War.
+The circuit had been resurfaced and widened after the Second World War.
 The pits and grandstands had been reconstructed, but there were no barriers between the pit lane and the racing line, and only a 4 ft earthen bank between the track and the spectators.
 The cars had no seat belts; the drivers reasoned that it was preferable to be thrown clear in a collision rather than be crushed or trapped in a burning car.

-The 1955 race began at 4pm on Saturday, and, as predicted, the lead cars of Eugenio Castellotti (Ferrari), Hawthorn (Jaguar), and Fangio (Mercedes-Benz) were at the head of the field in the first hour.
+The 1955 race began at 4 pm on Saturday, and the lead cars of Eugenio Castellotti (Ferrari), Hawthorn (Jaguar), and Fangio (Mercedes-Benz) were at the head of the field in the first hour.
 The other team cars were being kept on tighter leashes to conserve the cars, but still racing in the top ten.
-Going into the second hour, Castellotti started dropping back, but Hawthorn and Fangio continued the duel, swapping the lead and dropping the lap record further and further, lapping most of the field.
+Going into the second hour, Castellotti started dropping back, but Hawthorn and Fangio continued the duel, swapping the lead and dropping the lap record further, lapping most of the field.

-The accident happened at 6:26 pm, at the end of lap 35, when the first pit stops for the leading cars were starting.
+The accident happened at 6:26 pm, at the end of lap 35, when the first pit stops for the leading cars began.